Youth advisory council graphic with pictures and images of young people and washington animals.

 We are committed to responding to the feedback and recommendations of the Youth Advisory Council through implementation and action.
 Activities to honor their feedback are already under way.
 Check out what we're working on:

-Youth Advisory Council Report of Recommendations: 2022 Cohort
+Youth Advisory Council Reports

 Teen Health Hub WA